NifTK/NiftyNet/doc/source/config_spec.md

 See also: [input filename matching guide](./filename_matching.html)

 ###### `interp_order`
 Interpolation order of the input data.
+Note that only the following values are supported.
+- `0`: nearest neighbor with `sitk.sitkNearestNeighbor`
+- `1`: linear interpolation with `sitk.sitkLinear`
+- `2` and above: b-spline interpolation with `sitk.sitkBSpline`
+- negative values: returns original image

 ###### `pixdim`
 If specified, the input volume will be resampled to the voxel sizes